-- (1) If the abandoned land in question is purchased at public auction, from the purchaser of the abandoned land; - (2) In the case of abandoned land transferred to a community development organization or a municipal corporation or township, from either of the following: (a) from the Delinquent Tax and Assessment Collection Fund, or (b) in the reasonable discretion of the county treasurer, from the community development organization or the municipal corporation or township, whichever is applicable, by mutual agreement between the organization or subdivision and the treasurer.
+- (1) If the abandoned land in question is purchased at public auction, from the purchaser of the abandoned land; - (2) In the case of abandoned land transferred to a community development organization or a municipal corporation or township as described in 'Disposition by subsequent public auction or other conveyance," above, from either of the following: (a) from the Delinquent Tax and Assessment Collection Fund created under R.C.
+321.261, or (b) in the reasonable discretion of the county treasurer, from the community development organization or the municipal corporation or township, whichever is applicable, by mutual agreement between the organization or subdivision and the treasurer.